+Electronic correlation in a quasi-two-dimensional organic conductor (BEDT-TTF)$_{2}X$ stabilizes various ground states, including quantum spin liquids or Dirac electron systems.
+Molecular arrangements of the BEDT-TTF [bis(ethylenedithio)tetrathiafulvalene, hereafter abbreviated as ET] in the alternating conducting planes specify the electronic correlation leading to various physical properties~\cite{Seo2000,Miyagawa2000}.
+Of these, $\alpha$, $\beta''$, or $\theta$ type molecular arrangements establish two-dimensional 3/4-filled (1/4-filled hole) electronic bands.
+Long-range Coulomb interactions cause ground states such as charge ordering (CO), ferroelectricity~\cite{Yamamoto2008,Tomic2015}, charge glass~\cite{Kagawa2013}, and superconductivity~\cite{Mori1998,Merino2001,Bangura2005,Pustogow2019}.

-A quasi-two-dimensional organic conductor, $\alpha$-(BEDT-TTF)$_2$I$_3$ (where BEDT-TTF is bis(ethylenedithio)tetrathiafulvalene, hereafter abbreviated as ET), shown in Fig.~\ref{fig1}(a), is one of the most studied organic conductors~\cite{Dressel2020}.
-This material has a 3/4-filled (1/4-filled hole) electronic band, showing a Mott-insulating instability.
+A quasi-two-dimensional organic conductor $\alpha$-ET$_2$I$_3$, shown in Fig.~\ref{fig1}(a), is one of the most studied organic conductors~\cite{Dressel2020}.
+This material has a quarter-filled electronic band, showing a Mott-insulating instability.
 One prominent property of $\alpha$-ET$_2$I$_3$ is the realization of a Dirac electron system under applied pressure~\cite{Tajima2000,Katayama2006,Kajita2014,Hirata2017,Fujiyama2022}.
-At the ambient pressure, the system shows a metal-insulator transition at $T\approx 135$~K associated with a charge ordering (CO)~\cite{Bender1984,Yamamoto2008,Tomic2015}.
-It is widely accepted that the modulation pattern of the CO is not checkerboard-like but zig-zag-chain-like with charge-rich sites A and B, and charge-poor sites A$'$ and C (Fig.~\ref{fig1}(b)), as revealed by x-ray structural analysis \cite{Kakiuchi2007}, infrared and Raman spectroscopy \cite{Wojciechowski2003,Ivek2011,Yakushi2012}, and $^{13}$C-NMR spectroscopy~\cite{Takano2001,Hirose2010,Hirata2011,Ishikawa2016}.
+At ambient pressure, the system shows a metal-insulator transition at $T_\mathrm{CO} \approx 135$~K associated with the CO transition~\cite{Bender1984,Yamamoto2008,Tomic2015}.
+It is widely accepted that the modulation pattern of the CO is not checkerboardlike but zigzag-chain-like with charge-rich sites A and B, and charge-poor sites A$'$ and C [Fig.~\ref{fig1}(b)], as revealed by x-ray structural analysis \cite{Kakiuchi2007}, infrared and Raman spectroscopies \cite{Wojciechowski2003,Ivek2011,Yakushi2012}, and $^{13}$C-NMR spectroscopy~\cite{Takano2001,Hirose2010,Hirata2011,Ishikawa2016}.